Because if you want to learn how to craft with resin, I’ve got better articles than this one to get you going. Here are a few of our most popular:

 Let’s get into resin history

 Resin is a unique compound that has been around for centuries.
 If you have ever seen a piece of amber, you have seen nature’s version of this liquid.
 Besides naturally occurring versions, we can make our own.
-That’s what we do for jewelry, art, crafts, and commercial use.
+That’s what we do for jewelry, art, and crafts.

 Ancient cultures extracted the mixture into their beverages and smoked them to induce a dream state.
 (I’m guessing that’s related to that marijuana thing.)
 Greek culture believed that amber was sunlight captured in a solid form.
 The Greeks also learned that rubbing amber produced an electrical charge.
 So they named amber ‘electron,’ which the word electricity comes from.